Eusebius Pagit: Suspension from his post

+Later life

-Pagit now set up a school, but the high commission required him to take out a licence and subscribe to the articles.
+Pagit set up a school, but the high commission required him to take out a licence and subscribe to the articles.
 This he scrupled at.
 On 3 June 1591, he addressed an appeal to Sir John Hawkins, who had previously shown himself a friend, asking his intercession with Elizabeth.
 He stated that he abhorred schism, and had never been present in any separate assembly but had always adhered to and communicated in his parish church.
 He remained silent till the death of Whitgift (29 February 1604).
 On 21 September 1604, he obtained the rectory of St. Anne and St. Agnes, Aldersgate Street, London, which he held till his death.

 He died in May or June 1617 and was buried in his church.

-Ephraim Pagit was his son, and is separately noticed.
+The preacher Ephraim Pagit was his son.